makersacademy/rps-challenge/README.md

 Navigate to localhost:9292 in your web browser to play the game.

 ## How to Run the Tests
-1. Run the command rspec in the terminal.
+1. Run the command `rspec` in the terminal.
+2. Run the command `rubocop` in the terminal to see code quality.

 ## Project Status
 As of 8th October 2019, all user stories have been implemented.